Websoft9/ansible-kong/docs/solution-https.md

 # SSL/HTTPS

-Before setting, you have to complete [binding domain](/solution-more.md) and make sure you can access RabbitMQ by HTTP.
+Before setting, you have to complete [binding domain](/solution-more.md) and make sure you can access Kong by HTTP.

-RabbitMQ deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly and conveniently.
+Kong deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly and conveniently.

 > Except for the [vhost configuration file](/stack-components.md#nginx), it doesn't need modify any Nginx configuration file for HTTPS.